kvkadakia/Blockchain-Checklist/README.md

 ## This Repository was born out of a Hackathon

-### It provides Blockchain solution to solve Management issues in Construction industry
+### It provides Blockchain solution to solve Supply Chain Management issues in Construction industry